 - Hit and Run

 - Hot Wax

-She is probably best known for her television series Ruby Wax with… in which she performed memorable interviews with major celebrities such as Donald Trump, Imelda Marcos, Madonna, OJ Simpson, Goldie Hawn, Jim Carrey, Ben Stiller and many others.
+On TV, Ruby’s up close and personal interviews with major celebrities such as Donald Trump, Imelda Marcos, Madonna, OJ Simpson, Goldie Hawn, Jim Carrey and Ben Stiller was ground-breaking telly.

 Among her many award-winning documentaries are:

 - East Meets Wax

 - Ruby Takes a Trip

 On stage, Ruby has been directed by Alan Rickman in her one-woman shows.
 These range from Wax Acts and Stressed in the late 1990s through to the more recent Losing It, Sane New World (directed by Thea Sharrock) and Frazzled which she has performed around the world.

 Her writing and script editor credits include among many others, Not the Nine O’clock News and all series and the film version of Absolutely Fabulous.